PritamPanchal/Loan-Approval-Project/README.md

 #### Loan_Status       : The final status of the loan application (e.g., Y for Yes, N for No).

 ## Steps performed

-Load and Examine the Dataset
+### Load and Examine the Dataset

     Importing libraries
     Reading the dataset
     Examining the basic structure of the dataset

-Data Preprocessing
+### Data Preprocessing

     Normalising the skewed data columns
     Handling missing values in the dataset
     Converting categorical variables into numerical format.

-Feature Scaling
+### Feature Scaling

     Standardizing the feature values using StandardScaler.

-Model Training and Evaluation using Random Forest Classifier
+### Model Training and Evaluation using Random Forest Classifier

     Initializing and training the Random Forest Classifier.
     Generating classification report on the training set.
     Analyzing accuracy

-Model Training and Evaluation using Naive Bayes Classifier
+### Model Training and Evaluation using Naive Bayes Classifier

+    Based on accuracy using Naive Bayes Classifier to predict values on test dataset